tango4j/tensorflow-vs-pytorch/README.md

 print('Get the numbers directly as a python list!: \n', torch_for_numpy.size()[0], ' and ', torch_for_numpy.size()[1])

 ```

-In addition, in PyTorch you could also use the inplace variable ".shape" to view
+In addition, in PyTorch you could also use the class variable ".shape" to view
-the dimension of Tensor, just like in TensorFlow.
+the dimension of Tensor, just like in numpy and TensorFlow.

 ```python
 the_size = torch_for_numpy.shape